sanjuthomas/spring-boot-todo/readme.md

-# Full stack Vaadin, Spring Boot and MarkLogic demo application
+# Full stack Vaadin, Spring Boot and MarkLogic demo application.

 ![Vaadin and Spring Boot example with MarkLogic REST](screenshot.png)

-This application expect MarkLogic application sever REST instance running on port 8000
+This application expect MarkLogic application sever REST instance running on port 8000.
+You can change the application server port in ml-server-config.properties file.

 ## Running